RR-Terminator/RR-Terminator/README.md

 # 💫 About Me:
-😄 Pronouns: He/His<br>🔭 I’m currently building my Problem Solving Skills .<br>🌱 I’m currently learning more about Flutter.<br>👯 I’m looking to collaborate on AppDevelopment.<br>🤔 I’m looking for help with AppDevelopment to learn new stuff .<br>💬 Ask me about Flutter or any tech-related stuff.<br>📫 How to reach me: Check social links below.<br>⚡ Fun fact: I spend almost 12 hours listening to songs every day.<br>
+😄 Pronouns: He/His<br>🔭 I’m currently building my Problem Solving Skills .<br>🌱 I’m currently learning more about Andriod Development (Kotlin) .<br>👯 I’m looking to collaborate on AppDevelopment.<br>🤔 I’m looking for help with AppDevelopment to learn new stuff .<br>💬 Ask me about Flutter or any tech-related stuff.<br>📫 How to reach me: Check social links below.<br>⚡ Fun fact: I spend almost 12 hours listening to songs every day.<br>

 ## 🌐 Socials: